firebase/flutterfire/packages/firebase_ui_auth/doc/providers/universal-email-sign-in.md

 ## Using view

-If the pre-built screens don't suit the app needs, you could use a `FindProvidersForEmailView` to build your custom screen:
+If the pre-built screens don't suit the app's needs, you could use a `FindProvidersForEmailView` to build your custom screen:

 ```dart
 class MyLoginScreen extends StatelessWidget {